Dorah Pass

-Dorah Pass, also called Durah Pass, connects Badakshan Province of Afghanistan with Chitral District in Khyber Pakhtunkhwa, Pakistan.
+Dorah Pass, also called Durah Pass, connects Badakshan Province of Afghanistan with Lower Chitral District in Khyber Pakhtunkhwa, Pakistan.
 The Dorah Pass is more than 14000 ft high.
 It is located along the Durand Line border and crosses the Hindu Kush mountain range.
 Situated at the foot of the pass is Lake Dufferin, also known locally as Hawz-i Dorah.
 The lake is roughly 2+3/4 mi long by over 1/4 mi broad.

 Dorah Pass became important during the Soviet invasion of Afghanistan because the Soviets were unable to stop the flow of arms and men back and forth across the pass.
 Almost the entire Munji-speaking population of Afghanistan fled across the border to Chitral during the War in Afghanistan.
 Dorah Pass is situated in the Pamir, a high plateau sometimes called "The roof of the world" that joins Pakistan, Afghanistan, Tajikistan, and China.

 The Dorah Pass is one of the four major mountain passes that enter Chitral.
 The others are the Broghol Pass from the Wakhan District of Badakhshan, Afghanistan, Shandur Top from Gilgit, and Lowari Top from Upper Dir District.